Belgium goes a year from elections without government

 "It's not the kind of record one wants to set.
 If people are having fun with it, it is to hide their embarrassment," Marc Reynebeau says.

 In January thousands of people turned out to demonstrate against the failure to form a coalition.

 Recent attempts to mobilise protests have flopped, though, prompting some to conclude that anger has turned to resignation.
-But in a recent GfK poll 57% of Belgian respondents listed the political situation as their most important worry - a figure far higher than in other European countries.'New democracy'
+But in a recent GfK poll 57% of Belgian respondents listed the political situation as their most important worry - a figure far higher than in other European countries.

 There is very little legal underpinning for a long-term caretaker government in the Belgian constitution.